shayaansultan/tp/docs/UserGuide.md

 **A1:** Follow the instructions on the [Java 11 download page](https://www.oracle.com/java/technologies/javase-jdk11-downloads.html).

 **Q2: How can I transfer my ContactSwift data to another computer?**
-**A2:** Install ContactSwift on the other computer and replace the data file with the one from your previous installation.
+**A2:** Install ContactSwift on the other computer and overwrite the empty data file it creates with the file that contains the data of your previous ContactSwift home folder.

 ---